turbot/flowpipe-mod-aws-tags/README.md

 - `notify`: This is the default value and is actually [notify only](#notify-only) mode.
 - `skip`: This will ignore any detections and not perform any other remediative action.
 - `apply`: This will automatically apply the remediative actions to your resources.

+To further enhance this approach, you can enable the pipelines corresponding [query trigger](#running-query-triggers) to run completely hands-off.

 #### Wizard
 If you prefer a more hands-on approach to approving changes to your resources tags, you can this running mode.